semanticdata/firefox-ticktick-pinned/README.md

 ## ⚠ Disclaimer

 This extension is an independent project, has no relationship, and is not affiliated to TickTick in any way.
 This extension is primarily for personal use; a personal project if you will.
-This add-on <i>only</i> opens their web app in a pinned tab.
+This add-on _only_ opens their web app in a pinned tab.

 ## 💜 Acknowledgments

-Icons used for all my extensions are part of <a href="https://uxwing.com/">UXWing</a>'s collection.
-Take a look at their <a href="https://uxwing.com/license">license</a>.
+Icons used for all my extensions are part of [UXWing](https://uxwing.com/)'s collection.
+Take a look at their [license](https://uxwing.com/license).

 ## © License